Find Trade Skills Schools

 • Prepare staff schedules.

-What Every Court Clerk Should Know
+What a Court Clerk Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.